salah-abukhatwa/SavorStation/README.md

 ## Key Features

--**Authentication**: Sign up and log in with Firebase Authentication.
+- **Authentication**: Sign up and log in with Firebase Authentication.

--**Product Management**: Add, edit, and delete products with details such as name, price, image, and category.
+- **Product Management**: Add, edit, and delete products with details such as name, price, image, and category.

--**Product Listing**: Browse available products with filtering by categories.
+- **Product Listing**: Browse available products with filtering by categories.

--**Responsive UI**: Designed with Angular Bootstrap for a clean and user-friendly experience.
+- **Responsive UI**: Designed with Angular Bootstrap for a clean and user-friendly experience.

 ## Code scaffolding